activitystream/slate/source/includes/as-api/_workflow.md

 Typically set by as user that is completing the issue.

 ### APPROVED_BY
-Typically set by as user that is appoving the issue or its resolution.
+Typically set by as user that is approving the issue or its resolution.

 ### VERIFIED_BY
 Typically set by as user that is verifying the issue or its resolution.